corcel/corcel/README.md

 - Install WordPress as a subdirectory of Laravels public folder (ex. `/public/wordpress`).
 To access your backend you would go to `http://example.dev/wordpress/wp-admin`.

 ### **Access Option 2 - Sub Domain**
 - Install Wordpress as a sub-dir of the Laravel's root, like `/wordpress`.
 So you will have `/app` and `/wordpress` in the same position.
 For this you have to create another VirtualHost to point to Wordpress installation.
-You can setup a subdomain like `wp.example.dev` and poit it to `/wordpress`.
+You can setup a subdomain like `wp.example.dev` and point it to `/wordpress`.
 This way you can access the Admin going to `http://wp.example.dev/wp-admin`.

 ### **Once you've decided**